 It may be a good idea to get tested for any STI’s as prompt treatment can prevent you from becoming ill later on.
 If you do have a STI, treatment can prevent you from becoming more seriously ill.
 You can be tested at your local sexual health clinic.
 To find out where that is, click here.
 They will offer you fully confidential information, treatment and advice.
 You do not need a letter from your doctor but you will have to return for any test results.
 You do not have to disclose a name or disclose that you have been raped or sexually assaulted.
 Remember you can take a friend with you for support or a support worker from RASASH may be able to go to this appointment with you.

 If you are unsure as to whether or not any contraception was used, there is a possibility of pregnancy.
-You can take the morning after pill anytime up to 72 hours after the assault.
-You can get this free from your GP or sexual health clinic or you can buy this over the counter at most pharmacies.
-If you get the pill over the counter from a pharmacist there will be a charge and this can be up to £25.
-Additionally, you can have a coil fitted up to 5 days after.
+You can get emergency contraception up to 5 days after the assault.
+You can get further advice from your GP, sexual health clinic, A&E or at most pharmacies free of charge.
+Additionally, in some circumstances, you may be able to have a coil fitted later than 5 days after.
 This can be done at a sexual health clinic or by your GP.
 You may also consider doing a pregnancy test.
-Again this can be carried out by your GP or at a sexual health clinic but you can also buy a pregnancy testing kit over the counter and they are accurate approximately 2-3 weeks after conception.
+Again this can be carried out by your GP or at a sexual health clinic but you can also buy a pregnancy testing kit over the counter and they are accurate approximately 3 weeks after conception.